-Circumpolar Protected Area Network (CPAN) (dormant)27
+Circumpolar Protected Area Network (CPAN) (dormant)

-The Circumpolar Protected Areas Network (CPAN) was operational from 1996 to 2010 and was designed to provide the CAFF Board with advice on needed actions.
+The Circumpolar Protected Areas Network (CPAN) was operational from 1996-2010 and was designed to oversee and advance the CPAN program and provide the CAFF Board with advice on needed actions.
 It aimed to ensure sufficient protection of all habitat types in the Arctic.
-CAFF's protected areas work has since
+CAFF's protected areas work has since been picked up in other projects and programs including the Circumpolar Biodiversity Monitoring Program and the Arctic Biodiversity Assessment.
+CPAN is now dormant.